Giurgiulena

 The main ingredient is sesame, which in Sicily and in Calabria is precisely indicated by the terms giuggiulena, gigiolena, giuggiulea or ciciulena.
 The recipe is based on the composition of sesame seeds poured in honey and fixed by the caramelization of sugar (in an enriched version almonds and candied orange peel are also added), in the way of nougat.

 It takes very long to prepare, with a rest period of twenty-four hours.
-The giurgiulena is usually cut into diamonds or rectangles, sometimes sprinkled with colorful confetti and individually wrapped, sometimes above aromatic orange leaves.
+The giurgiulena is usually cut into diamonds or rectangles, sometimes sprinkled with colorful sprinkles and individually wrapped, sometimes above aromatic orange leaves.
 As with many other Sicilian and Calabrian pastries, giuggiulena is considered a legacy of the Arab pastry.
-The name derives from Arab juljulàn (or giolgiolan).
-The alternative name cubaita derives instead from the Arab term qubayt (also spelled qubait and qubbayt).
+The name derives from the Arabic word juljulàn (or giolgiolan), which means 'sesame'.
+The alternative name cubaita derives instead from the Arabic term qubayt (also spelled qubait and qubbayt), which means 'preserved sweet'.